 - Do I need to turn in material to both the Shorewood Canvas Page and into the Shorewood Main Office?

-No, students should only submit their 2020-2021 Community Service Form via their Class of 202x course in Canvas.
-Do notemail any service forms directly to Mrs. Stephens.
+No, students should only submit their Community Service Form via their Class of 202x course in Canvas.
+Do not email any service forms directly to Mr. Davidson, Mr. Eklund or Mrs. Stephens.
 If the document isn’t fully filled out properly or not formatted correctly it will not be reviewed by NHS.
 The form(s) should clearly say NHS.
 If you aren’t sure how to do so, here is an example.

 - What happens if I don’t get material in on time?

-As of the 2020-2021 Shorewood High School year Ms. Stephens, Mr. Davidson and Mr. Eklund must process a significantly higher volume of paperwork for NHS than in years past.
-Ms. Stephens will need anywhere from 2 to 3 weeks to process her part of the paperwork.
-Students who cannot get their material to her 2 weeks before the end of the quarter or semester will be deemed as turning their material in late and subject to probation.
+As of the 2020-2021 Shorewood High School year Mr. Davidson, Mr. Eklund or Mrs. Stephens must process a significantly higher volume of paperwork for NHS than in years past.
+Paperwork will need anywhere from 2 to 3 weeks to be processed.
+Students who cannot get their material to the Canvas page at least 2 weeks before the end of the quarter or semester will be deemed as turning their material in late and subject to probation.
 You must reach out to Mr. Eklund ahead of time if there is any ongoing life event that is causing you to not turn material in on time.